bumps/bumps/doc/guide/experiment.rst

 :meth:`Parameter.default <bumps.parameter.Parameter.default>`.
 This method allows the user to set an initial parameter value when the model is defined, or set the value to be another parameter in the fitting problem, or to a parameter expression.
+The name given to the *default* method should include the name of the model.
+That way when the same type of model is used for different data sets, the two sets of parameters can be distinguished.
+Ideally the model name would be based on the data set name so that you can more easily figure out which parameter goes with which data.

 During an analysis, the optimizer will ask to evaluate a series of points in parameter space.
 Once the parameters have been set, the